sustainable-computing-io/kepler/enhancements/platform-validation.md

 Pros: Check metrics on the very beginning of dataflow, direct evaluation on Kepler's collector and exporter functionalities.

-Cons: `kubectl port-forward` needs to be run in background process, this is inconvenient for automation and weak in side effect.
+Cons: Kepler exporter metrics can be regarded as snapshots per three seconds(current defautl scrape interval), it may not be intuitive to those observability concepts of power consumption and power attribution.

 * Check on Prometheus.

 Deploy Prometheus service and Kepler specific Service Monitor in the cluster.

-Expose Prometheus service as `NodePort` type.
+Expose Prometheus service also through the `port forwarding` way.

 Pros: Codes/scripts could retrieve what they needed data from Prometheus using either REST API calls or PromQL queries.